codetriplett/stew/README.md

 # Stew

 A stateful virtual DOM for any purpose.
-It supports local states and refs, client-side hydration and effects, server-side rendering, portals, and custom document models (see 2D graphics example).
-The total size is under 5kB (uncompressed), and it does not rely on any other dependencies.
+It supports local states and refs, client-side hydration and effects, server-side rendering, portals, and custom document models.
+The total uncompressed size is under 5kB and it does not rely on any other dependencies.

 ## Outlines

-The type of data encountered for children in your outline determines the type of node it will become.
-Strings and numbers will be treated as text nodes, arrays will be treated as element nodes or fragments, objects will be treated as-is.
-Functions set up an active portion of your layout that will automatically subscribe to state properties it reads from and updates when any of those properties are changed.
+The data types encountered in your outline determine the type of node it will become.
+Strings and numbers will be treated as text, arrays will be treated as elements or fragments, objects will be treated as-is.
+Functions set up an active portion of your layout that automatically updates the DOM in response to state changes.
+Booleans and nullish values are ignored.

 ### Elements
-The first and second value are reserved for the elements type and attributes.
-The remaining values set its children.
-Booleans and nullish values are ignored.
-A key can be set along with the tag to ensure the reference to the DOM node and this outline is maintained between renders, even if its order within its parent node is changed.
+The first and second value of an array are reserved for the element's type and attributes.
+The remaining values describe its children.
+A key can be set along with the type to ensure the same DOM node is used when making updates, even if its order changes within its parent layout.

 ```js
 ['div', { className: 'element' }, ...children]